Parallel Xceleration Library

 The Job

 and offloads user applications to the device.
-The Job
+A Job

 const char* filename = "mu_kernel.mubin"; auto muModule = pxl::createModule(filename); job->load(muModule);